PHP

 Create a Configuration File

 First, let's create a configuration file to store our Redis connection parameters.
-Create a file named config.php
+Create a file named config.php in your project directory with the following content:

 Replace the placeholders with your actual Redis credentials from the Database app in Sealos.